About

 Walking the corridor into the gardens, I couldn’t help but feel the immense sadness of many lives lost.
 So I took a moment of silence to honor their service.

-Once turning the corner of the large brick wall corridor, I was met with a beautifully manicured and thoughtfully laid out walking garden.
-With a Coy Pond in the middle, grass, Bonsai trees, and flowers, I couldn’t help but feel the weight of sadness leave my body.
+Turning the corner I found a beautifully manicured and curated walking garden.
+With a koi pond in the middle, grass, bonsai trees, and flowers, I couldn’t help but feel the weight of sadness leave my body.

 Resting on a nearby bench, I reflected on many things and paid homage to the friendship that was made between Nimitz and Togo despite their opposition.

-The story behind Admiral Nimitz and Admiral Togo’s friendship and how the garden arrived at its spot is not only unusual during such adversity and opposition; it’s incredibly interesting.
+The story behind Admiral Nimitz and Admiral Togo’s friendship, and how the garden came to be in its current spot, is not only unusual given the adversity and opposition; it’s incredibly interesting.

 The two became friends when they met at a reception in which Admiral Togo was being honored for this courageous work in the Battle of the Sea of Japan in 1905.
 From that time, the two remained in contact and would often communicate with one another.